Shape Data

-Shape Data Limited is a computer software company in Cambridge, England that specialises in developing programs for engineering and manufacturing professionals.
+Shape Data Limited was a computer software company in Cambridge, England that specialised in developing programs for engineering and manufacturing professionals.

 Overview

 Established in 1974 by several doctoral students of the University of Cambridge Computer Laboratory, the company was a pioneer in computer graphics with early industry advances in solid modelling design and boundary representation.
 The company revolutionised the computer aided design (CAD) industry in the 1970s and 1980s, by creating and commercialising the solid modelling software market in 1978.

-The use of solid modelling techniques allows for the automation of several difficult engineering calculations that are carried out as a part of Shape Data's software programs, including simulation, planning, and verification of design processes of three dimensional objects.
-Shape Data released a series of products that helped create the foundations of computer aided design programming, namely Romulus, Romulus-D, Parasolid, and the Unigraphics Solids programs.
+The use of solid modelling techniques allows for the automation of several difficult engineering calculations that were carried out as a part of Shape Data's software programs, including simulation, planning, and verification of design processes of three dimensional objects.
+Shape Data released a series of products that helped create the foundations of computer aided design programming, namely Romulus, Romulus-D, and Parasolid.
 The Parasolid program remains an industry standard for engineering departments and companies, in the design of manufacturing products from small scale tools and equipment to automobiles and aeroplanes.

 Shape Data was sold several times to large multinational companies in the information technology industry.
-As of 2016–03 the company was a subsidiary of Siemens AG.
+It ceased operating as a company in 1991, but its heritage continues within the Cambridge office of Siemens Digital Industries Software, a subsidiary of Siemens AG.